 The College will have procedures in place to ensure that data subjects can exercise their rights under the data protection legislation.

 The College has overall responsibility for ensuring compliance with data protection legislation where it is the controller of personal data.
 However all employees and students of the College who collect and/or control the contents and use of personal data are individually responsible for compliance with the data protection legislation.
 The College will provide support, assistance, advice and training to all departments, offices and staff to ensure it is in a position to comply with the legislation.
-The College has appointed an Information Compliance Officer who will assist the College and its staff in complying with the data protection legislation.
+The College Data Protection Officer will provide guidance to the College and its staff in complying with the data protection legislation.